PMunch/nimlsp/README.rst

 .. code:: bash

-   git submodule update --recursive --remote
+   git submodule update --init --recursive

 Or if you don't want a full clone of the Nim sources you can copy just the nimsuggest folder into the `Nim` folder in `src/nimlsppkg`.
 This means the